mm6/ethereum-lab3-hardhat/README.md

 Middle drop down arrow
       Select an account
-          Buy & sell, send, swap, bridge, portfolio The bridge option requires that you have tokens on the source and destination network.
+          Buy & sell, swap, bridge, send, receive
+          The bridge option requires that you have tokens on the source and destination network.
           To change tokens from one blockchain to another, we need to connect to a bridge service.
           MetaMask does not currently work with Bitcoin or non-ethereum blockchains.
+You could buy ERC-20 WBTC (wrapped bitcoin) with bitcoin and use WBTC on the wallet.
           Many Bitcoin wallets exist, e.g. see BitCoinWallet.com.
           The portfolio option allows you to view several accounts at once.
-          Settings/Advanced/Clear Activity Tab data to reset the nonce and failed activities.
-          Settings/Advanced/Clear Activity Tab is useful when debugging.
-You may need to clear the nonce if you get a failed transaction.
-Each time you start the server, it wants the first nonce to be zero.

       Select account, note three dot drop down:
           The "Select an Account" page has a three dot menu next to each account.